 The studied chapters from the text book, the required literature and listed in the Syllabus, and everything that has been dealt with in the lectures and seminars.

-- Articles: links to the articles will be made available through Blackboard.
+Articles: links to the articles will be made available through Brightspace.